 In addition to setting a default font style and color for your Headline and Body text, you can also further customize each section of text in your snippets.

 - To update a specific piece of text, highlight the text by left-clicking your mouse and dragging it over the portion of text you wish to update.
-Then select the option you want to change from the text editing bar.
+Then select the option you want to change from the left text editing bar.

 - The Font Family option allows you to set a different font style from the one you selected in the Headline/Body Font option for the page.
 Clicking the Font Style icon will bring up the full dropdown list of available fonts.